C&M Subdivision

 The Chicago and Milwaukee Subdivision (commonly referred to as the C&M Subdivision or C&M Sub) is a 85.5 mi railway line running between Chicago, Illinois and Milwaukee, Wisconsin.
-It is mostly dispatched by the Canadian Pacific Railway (through its primary United States subsidiary, the Soo Line Railroad) from a CP Rail facility in Minneapolis.
-From Pacific Junction to Chicago Union Station, it is dispatched by Metra's Consolidated Control Facility.
-The C&M Subdivision is the primary of CP's two northern routes from Chicago.
+It is mostly dispatched by Canadian Pacific Kansas City Limited (through its primary United States subsidiary, the Soo Line Railroad) from a CP Rail facility in Minneapolis.
+From Pacific Junction (Tower A-5) to Chicago Union Station, it is dispatched by Metra's Consolidated Control Facility.
+The C&M Subdivision is the primary of CPKC's two northern routes from Chicago.
 The Union Pacific Railroad operates its Milwaukee Subdivision, a former Chicago & Northwestern Railway line, parallel to the C&M (albeit to the east).

 From Chicago Union Station to Pacific Junction (Tower A-5), the territory is triple tracked and primarily hosts Amtrak and Metra trains.
 From Pacific Junction (Tower A-5) to Milwaukee, it is double tracked.
 Freight trains do not go further south of Pacific Junction (Tower A-5) unless they are reversing to access the Belt Railway of Chicago at Cragin Junction (where the Milwaukee District West Line's Grand/Cicero station is located).
 This junction is the northernmost point of the Belt Railway.